-Videos and R-Scripts: There are numerous R-scripts with video illustrations which were created specifically for this course.
-It is extremely important to review this content as this will be the primary form of instruction on the concepts in the assigned readings.
-Most videos presented in the course materials are stored in YouTube.
+Videos: There are numerous videos assigned for this course.
+It is extremely important to review this content as this will be the primary form of instruction on the course concepts.
+Some videos presented in the course materials are stored in YouTube.
 If the text in the video is too blurry, try increasing the quality of the YouTube video using the small gear icon which appears at the bottom of the video when it is playing.
 If you want to view the video faster or slower, you can adjust the speed using the gear icon.
 Many videos have closed captions and/or transcripts available.

 E-Learning: An E-Learning site will be available for the course using CANVAS.
 The Weekly Schedule and all course materials are available online through this site including grades, assignments, discussion boards, and other course information.
-E-learning is accessible at lss.at.ufl.edu or through my.ufl.edu.
+E-learning is accessible at Iss.at.ufl.edu or through my.ufl.edu.
 You must have a valid Gatorlink ID and password.
 For assistance, call the UF Help Desk at 392-HELP.